MegaMek/megamek.github.io/community.md

 ##### I'm an artist

 We love good art.
 Before you start making sprites, you should be aware that we have an artist that we've worked with for years and we have a very precise plan going forward for ground units.
 That said, no one is currently making Aerospace Sprites and they are badly needed.
 Sprites need to be in a .png format, and submitted without shading or using the shading scripts found [here](https://www.megamek.org/bb/thread-2295.html).
+There is also a good tutorial on making Sprites [here]https://forum.megamek.org/showthread.php?tid=1760)

 Other art such as tilesets should be discussed before you put the work into it.
 Code limitations can sometimes impact these resources.
 If you have an idea for something art-wise for the project, please reach out to us.